aritro6/Teacher-Rating/pair_morning.md

 First, we need to feature engineer our 'moneyball' statistics.
 These statistics are built from the standard, existing baseball statistics that Billy Beane believes will lead to earning more runs, and thus, winning more games.

 ## Digging into hitting stats with the Batting.csv
-** Inside the data folders is a text file named `readme2013.txt`, this is the documenation for the data files. **
+** Inside the data folders is a text file named `readme2013.txt`, this is the documentation for the data files. **

 The Batting.csv file contains what are known as 'back of the card' stats.
 These are the baseball stats that were considered important because they are on the back of every single baseball card.